-The speed limit is 25 mph or less the entire way, that puts the drive time around 2.5 hours without making any stops.
+The speed limit is 25 mph or less the entire way, which puts the drive time around 2.5 hours without making any stops.

-If you add in stopping to eat, exploring the black sand beaches, finding the best road to hana waterfalls along with traffic or other distractions you will easily need 5 plus hours if not longer.
+If you add in stopping to eat, exploring the black sand beaches, finding the best waterfalls along with traffic or other distractions you will easily need 5 plus hours if not longer.

 Road to Hana Itinerary

-There are so many little surprises, small towns, beautiful blue water, black sand beaches and dense jungle vines growing all around the road that it will make you feel as if you have been transported to into a science fiction movie.
+There are so many little surprises, small towns, beautiful blue water, black sand beaches, and dense jungle vines growing all around the road that it will make you feel as if you have been transported to a science fiction movie.

 While most people breeze by on their early morning drive to explore the Road to Hana, I recommend taking the time to discover one of Hawaii’s coolest small towns.

-Grab a cup of Maui coffee and people, do a little shopping, or grab a bite to eat before making the long drive to Hana.
+Grab a cup of Maui coffee, do a little shopping, or grab a bite to eat before making the long drive to Hana.

 Items To Pack for the Road To Hana